SpeedifyPress/SpeedifyPress/README.md

 SpeedifyPress is licensed under the **GNU General Public License v2.0 or later (GPL)**.
 You are free to use, study, modify, and redistribute the source code under the terms of the GPL.

+### Free Plan

+A free subscription unlocks:

+- Access to all the plugin features except the Cloudflare integration
+- A single site license

-### Subscription Benefits
+### Paid Plan

 A paid subscription unlocks:

-- Access to the latest official build of SpeedifyPress
+- Access to all the plugin features including the Cloudflare integration
-- Automatic updates via our private update server
+- An unlimited site license
 - Personal installation and configuration support

-> ⚠️ While the GPL allows code redistribution and modification, unlocking premium features requires a valid subscription.
+> ⚠️ While the GPL allows code redistribution and modification, unlocking features requires a valid subscription.
 > The locking mechanism is designed to encourage support and continued development, but it does not restrict your legal rights under the GPL.